gsk-21/Budget-Manager/README.md

 # Budget-Manager
 A web application created in Django framework where a user can manage their incomes and expenses.

-Visit http://budgetmanager.pythonanywhere.com/ to checkout more
+Visit http://budgetmanager.pythonanywhere.com/ to checkout the application